Spice up autumn with a good game dish.

 - 2 1⁄2 cups hearty red wine (Cabernet, Merlot or Malbec)

-- Tightly sealed bag of herbs, as described above
+- Tightly sealed bag of herbs, as described in directions

 - 1⁄2 cup each, finely chopped yellow onion, carrot, celery 2 cloves garlic, chopped